xy-nyxy/AnotherEternity/README.md

 If those informations don't interesest anyone, here is a link for a live preview of the theme [click](https://gibbu.github.io/ThemePreview/?file=https://xy-nyxy.github.io/AnotherEternity/source.css) this link.

 # Installation guide
-- In order to install the theme, first we need to download it: [AnotherEternity](https://downgit.github.io/#/home?url=https:%2F%2Fgithub.com%2Fxy-nyxy%2FAnotherEternity%2Fblob%2Fmain%2FAnotherEternity.theme.css).
-After downloading the theme, add it to our BetterDiscord themes folder, then head on discord, open Settings, open themes tab and enable it.
+- Click on this link: [AnotherEternity](https://downgit.github.io/#/home?url=https:%2F%2Fgithub.com%2Fxy-nyxy%2FAnotherEternity%2Fblob%2Fmain%2FAnotherEternity.theme.css) to download the theme.
+After downloading the theme, copy the file in the Themes BetterDiscord folder.
+In order to do that, first open Discord, head to Settings, scroll down to the BetterDiscord section, click on "Themes" and click the "Open Themes Folder" button.
+Copy the theme into this folder, open Discord again and enable the theme.

 # Changelog v1.0.7
 - User popout had a transparent update since newest discord update.